 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 d) In our opinion the aforesaid standalone 3nancial statements comply with the Ind ASspeci3ed under Section 133 of the Act.

-e) On the basis of the written representations received from the directors as on 31March 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2019 from being appointed as a director in terms of Section 164(2) of theAct.
+e) On the basis of the written representations received from the directors as on 31March 2021 taken on record by the Board of Directors none of the directors is disquali3edas on 31 March 2021 from being appointed as a Director in terms of Section 164(2) of theAct.